 Dr. Junker has worked over 25 years developing and commercializing therapeutic products for biotechnology and drug companies.
-He has served as an advisor to Cetya since March, 2013 and its VP Operations and Preclinical Development since July 2014, and Chief Scientific Office since July 2020...
+He has served as an advisor to Cetya since March 2013, its VP of Operations and Preclinical Development since July 2014, and Chief Scientific Office since July 2020...

 In Memoriam – Dr. Robert M. Williams